-If you are unable to work full time due to physical or mental ill-health, you can apply to receive your pension early.
+If you are unable to work full time due to permanent physical or mental ill-health, you can apply to receive your pension early.
 And if you left the Armed Forces following injury or disability due to service, find out more about War Pensions and Armed Forces Compensation in England, Wales and Northern Ireland, or in Scotland

 What about dependants?